cancelCurrent() to stop generation for the current turn immediately —

 {"interrupted": true}

-(or after a short quiet timeout if the server has gone silent).
+or after the SDK’s quiet timeout if the server has gone silent (5 seconds in

 Stop your local audio playback as soon as you call